 While you can lock-in a long term plan (eg., 360-480 Days) at a “low” price now, you’re also trusting that BitDeer is going to be around in 480 Days.
 With what happened with Genesis Mining and sudden 180-degree turns in the crypto space, I’d be cautious with locking myself into anything crypto-related service for that long.
 Bitmain seems to be having financial issues and BitDeer probably popped up to be a hopefully profitable revenue stream for them.

 If I had the resources to buy my own equipment and mine, that might be more worth it, but it’d depend on electricity costs.
-I think for now, if I want more BTC, I’ll just buy it on LocalBitcoins.com or Coinmama.com.
+I think for now, if I want more Bitcoin, I’ll just buy on one of the reputable platforms like Binance or Coinbase.

 The other choice is to mine Bitcoin yourself by buying miners like these: